When risk is high, the rewards can be too – this seasoned insurance litigator expects its ambitious trainees to seize responsibility.

 The current trainee group hails from a diverse range of universities, from the Russell Group to plate-glass and post-1992 institutions.
 In fact, each of the trainees we interviewed for our research had been to a different university.
 There's a good 60/40 female/male split in the trainee group (which you would expect given two-thirds of LPC grads are women).

-One thing to note for those who do have paralegal experience: BLM doesn't allow its trainees to qualify early with time to count.
-“It's not a blanket no, but we don't promote it,” says talent engagement manager Matt Akin.
+One thing to note for those who do have paralegal experience: BLM doesn't encourage its trainees to qualify early with time to count.
+“It's not a blanket no, but we don't promote it,” says emerging talent manager, Matt Akin.
 “We see our training contract as a valuable learning experience, and we don't want to devalue the two-year contract by making it a tick-box exercise.”
-No doubt it'd also be quite a hassle for the firm to organise early qualification and find NQ jobs for the many trainees who'd be able to qualify early.
+In circumstances where trainees have been given time to count it has been based on business need.

 BLM's “big hairy ambition”

 In 2014/15, BLM pulled off two major mergers and a rebrand (rechristening itself 'BLM' rather than Berrymans Lace Mawer).
-For 2015/16 and beyond the firm has set itself a series of stategic goals.
-As one trainee put it: “Since our rebranding and since Mike Brown took over as senior partner [in 2012] our future strategy has never been so clear.”
-And this source is right: It's all there in the 2014/15 annual review.
+For 2015/16 and beyond the firm has set itself a series of strategic goals.
+As one trainee put it: “Since our rebranding and since Mike Brown took over as senior partner [in 2012], our future strategy has never been so clear.”
+And this source is right: it's all there in the 2014/15 and 2016/17 annual reviews.

 Mike Brown told us that in his eyes the firm's strategy consists of three parts with goals to achieve at different points in the future: “an ambition, a big ambition and a big hairy ambition.”
 Those are the phrases Brown used, so we'll use them too – if you're wondering what 'hairy' means, check out this phrase from business management.

-First, there's the 'ambition': this is the firm's strategy for the 2016 calendar year and according to the most recent annual review revolves around 'people skills, expertise sharing [and] operational excellent (including compliance)' Compliance is a particular challenge for law firms operating in the insurance litigation field at the moment in the context of ongoing reforms to civil litigation in the light of the Jackson Review.
-On the 'people' side if things, the new vac scheme and recruitment process are part of the firm's efforts to hire and promote the best people.
+First, there's the 'ambition': this revolves around 'people skills, expertise sharing [and] operational excellence (including compliance).'
+Compliance is a particular challenge for law firms operating in the insurance litigation field at the moment in the context of ongoing reforms to civil litigation in the light of the Jackson Review.
+On the 'people' side of things, the new vac scheme and recruitment process are part of the firm's efforts to hire and promote the best people.

 How will the goal of 'going international' be achieved?
 Firstly, by undertaking more international work in the UK for new and existing customers.
 The London office is key to this.
-“One of the primary reasons we moved our London office to its new location on Fenchurch Street is that it is now in centre of the City's commercial and insurance hub.”
-This 'postcode strategy' is already paying off according to one trainee: “I was in the lift with a partner the other day and someone from one of the insurance companies based in our building asked what BLM is – we're already getting noticed.”
+“One of the primary reasons we moved our London office to its new location on Fenchurch Street is that it is now in the centre of the City's commercial and insurance hub.”
 In addition, trainees told us the firm recently sent an email to all its staff and lawyers asking who speaks foreign languages – no doubt another prong in the firm's efforts to offer international expertise.

 42 King Street West,